Archive for the 'Anime' Category

 Anyway, we then went to the anime section of the shop.
 I noticed a lot of Air boxsets.
 Who the hell said that this thing is hard to get?
 There were a lot of unsold Air boxsets in almost every anime shop I went to.
 There are also a lot of other rare boxsets there, but strangely, I didn’t feel the desire to purchase any of them.
 Maybe the amount of anime available in that shop took its toll on me.
 It started to become not special anymore.
 By the time we got to the figurine section in the third or fourth floor (can’t remember), I felt that I’ve had enough and we both exited the shop without buying anything.

 When we got out of the shop, we noticed that there are a lot of capsule stations lining up in front of the shops.
 Capsule station is basically a mini vending machine device that offers various mini-figurines/keychains.
 Some of these are quite cheap (around 100 Yen) while others can cost you up to 300 Yen.
 I noticed that there were some Range Murata-designed figurines inside one of those capsules.
 However, when I found out that they’re not painted, I decided not to waste my 300 Yen on it.
-I didn’t bother to check the rest of the capsules since by then, I felt bad for my friend who have patiently following me around while I was browsing the shop.
+I didn’t bother to check the rest of the capsules since by then, I felt bad for my friend who have been patiently following me around while I was browsing the shop.

 I actually made a lot of trips back to Nagoya every week while I was in Japan.
 However, it’s not until the last few weeks before I left the country that I found this nifty little shop called Jump Shop.
 Judging from the name, I’m sure everyone can guess that this is a shop that specifically sells various goods related to Shounen Jump series such as Naruto, Bleach, and Death Note.
 One of the things that immediately attracted my attention was this nice-looking figurines of both Ichigo and Orihime.
 I can’t exactly remember the price but I remember it being quite affordable, had I still have a lot of money.
 Unfortunately, I didn’t have much left.

-It was definitely not fun being in this kind of shop and not having too much money.
+It was definitely not fun being in this kind of shop and not having much money.
 Unfortunately, after buying digital camera, PSP, electronic dictionary, and lots of manga, there’s not much left for other types of souvenirs.
 Nevertheless, I couldn’t stop my spending mentality when I saw these nice-looking Zangetsu and Zabimaru keychains.
 There are a lot of keychains being sold inside this store but none of them looks like they worth the price that you have to pay.
-These two, however, look so detailed and exceptional that I ended up buying them despite the relatively expensive price (700 Yen each) in comparison to other keychains (only around 200 Yen each).
+These two, however, look so detailed and exceptional that I ended up buying them despite the relatively expensive price (700 Yen each) in comparison to other keychains (which usually only cost around 200 Yen each).

-8 comments
+18 comments